3kh0/ext-remover/README.md

 > ```

 ### Usage
-Simply press Ctrl + Shift + \` to open the menu and from there you can run and create scripts.
+Simply press Ctrl + Shift + \` to open the menu, and from there you can run and create scripts.
 To add a script, press the ➕ button up the top right, and enter the code you would like to add (without the `javascript:` part).

 [**🔼 Back to top**](#ext-remover)